DeeEmm/BME680/.github/README.md

 ## Examples

-There are three example files included that show basic examples for using this library with I2C, SPI and doft SPI
+There are three example files included that show basic examples for using this library with I2C, SPI and soft SPI

+## Status

+Work in progress to port code to ESP32

 ## Issues